 For 2x2 antenna configuration, the same h(t,τ) is used to describe the channel between every pair of Tx and Rx with phase shift according to .

+For testing purposes, the following periodic and time unlimited model can be used.

+There is an infinite number of RRHs distributed equidistantly along the track (distance = Ds).

+The location of RRH k is given as: